GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 ## Testing with sample request

-First, obtain an access token from the OIDC Identity provider using the Client ID and Secret values that were inported into Apigee.
+First, obtain an access token from the OIDC Identity provider using the Client ID and Secret values that were imported into Apigee.
 Set the token as an environment variable and send a cURL request as shown below:

 ```
 IDP_TOKEN=REPLACE_WITH_IDP_ACCESS_TOKEN